How to Design a Template for an Employee Training Manual

 When creating a training timeline, keep in mind that individual employees work at different speeds.
 Be sure to provide flexibility in the employee training manual template to account for variance in existing knowledge and different learning paces.
 Some employees may be able to breeze over a section while others need to spend more time reviewing.
 Provide flexibility to to accommodate each employee’s needs.

 All employees require training, regardless of their role or status.
 Because training affects everyone in the organization, it is important to always strive to improve it.
 Therefore, honest feedback and suggestions for how to make training more effective is invaluable.
 Employee performance relies heavily on how much direction they are given.

 Asking for feedback at the end of training could be useful for improving your approach to training in the future, but it doesn’t help the individual currently being onboarded.
 Collecting candid feedback throughout the duration of the onboarding process enables you to make near-real-time changes to your approach and ensure the training will be beneficial and productive.

 Your new employees will glide through training with a carefully planned employee training manual template.
 However, it will be difficult for them to retain everything they learn without adequate reinforcements to ingrain new knowledge.

-Of course, there is always more for employees to learn beyond the onboarding agenda.
-Encourage them to participate in an open dialogue about their individual goals, and ensure they have access additional resources that will help them continue to grow in their roles.
+Of course, there is always more for employees to learn beyond the intial onboarding agenda.
+Encourage them to participate in an open dialogue about their individual goals, and ensure they are supported by their technology and not bogged down by it.

 When employees start with the right tools, they are already on track to succeed.
+A Digital Adoption Platform is a very useful tool for monitoring software usage and overall adoption by employees.
+This can indicate how well trained employees are.
 By developing a thoughtful and organized employee training manual template, you empower employees to become constant learners and help them succeed.